Pixel Art to Real Life

 Pixel Art Creation (15 minutes)

-Participants choose one of their identified species and recreate it as pixel art using grid paper.
-Encourage them to focus on color blocks and simplified shapes that reflect the natural patterns they observed.
+Participants choose one identified species and recreate its patterns as pixel art using grid paper.

-End the session with a small sharing circle.
-Participants show their artwork and reflect on how patterns in nature inspired their designs.
+Participants share their artwork and reflect on how their natural observations inspired their designs.

 Create a collaborative mosaic using all participant designs